 Pension changes in 2015

 Firstly, it should be noted that the new rules only apply to defined contribution (DC) schemes.
-Final salary, or defined benefit (DB) schemes are largely unchanged.
-It would seem that the reason for this is to protect people from unscrupulous financial salesmen who might repeat the transfer scandal of the late-80s, where public service workers were wrongly advised to transfer out of their DB government-backed pensions into DC schemes.
+Final salary or defined benefit (DB) schemes are largely unchanged.
+It would seem that the reason for this is to protect people from unscrupulous financial salespeople who might repeat the transfer scandal of the late-80s, where public service workers were wrongly advised to transfer out of their DB government-backed pensions into DC schemes.
 However, an unfortunate consequence of this development may be that DB scheme members are now at a disadvantage.

 Handle with care

 In general, an adviser would tread very carefully when discussing a potential transfer out of a final salary pension plan with a client.
-The pension industry uses calculations based on what are known as ‘critical yield reports’ to present the difference between staying put and transferring out of a DB scheme.
+The pension industry uses calculations based on what is known as ‘critical yield reports’ to present the difference between staying put and transferring out of a DB scheme.
 This critical yield is the percentage annual increase in the value of a fund to equal, surpass or underperform someone’s DB scheme.
 For example, the calculation may show that a DB scheme member would need to achieve 5% growth per annum to equal, and anything above to exceed, benefits offered by their scheme.
 A good adviser would, of course, also assess the impact of any additional benefits that may be forfeited by ‘transferring out’, such as life assurance or disability insurance.
 Keeping it simple though, the main driver is value.
 Will I be better or worse off by doing this transfer?

-This issue will inevitably crop up at some point in the future; the pension industry will do it’s best to help the government iron out the wrinkles in the legislation.
-One suspects that a lengthy consultation period would not have fitted well with the up-coming UK election.
+This issue will inevitably crop up at some point in the future; the pension industry will do its best to help the government iron out the wrinkles in the legislation.
+One suspects that a lengthy consultation period would not have fitted well with the upcoming UK election.
 No government has ever announced good news just after an election.
 That period is reserved for pushing through all the ‘tough decisions’ in terms of policy.
 It would appear that good news should be announced, even if it hasn’t been properly thought out, well in advance!

 Phil Loughton – AXIS Strategy Consultants